ketaro-m/2Dcontours-to-3Dmountain/README.md

 ====

 ## Description
-You can learn how the contour map and 3D object are correspond by your **ORIGINAL** handwriting picture.
+You can learn how the contour map and 3D object correspond to each other using your **ORIGINAL** handwriting picture.
 This program recognizes the contours, creates a 3D object from it, and adds colors corresponding to the hight.

 Your steps are only ...